-The District Department of the Environment (DDOE) is the designated MS4 Permit Administrator for the District.
+The Department of Energy and Environment (DOEE; formerly known until August, 2015 as the District Department of the Environment, or DDOE) is the designated MS4 Permit Administrator for the District.
 This Consolidated TMDL IP document fulfills the MS4 Permit requirements and describes a plan and a timetable for how and when the District's MS4 WLAs will be attained.
 It also includes benchmarks and milestones and a plan for tracking progress towards achievement of the WLAs.
 The Consolidated TMDL IP represents a "consolidated" plan because it focuses on achieving load reductions in all of the District's TMDL watersheds simultaneously, and using a consolidated modeling approach to track and report on these load reductions in a consistent, transparent, and straightforward manner.